Divorce Application Fee

 Am I Eligible to Apply for a Divorce?

 It may come as a surprise that not every married person living in Australia is actually eligible to seek a divorce in this country.
-The federal court will only grant a divorce if one spouse fulfils the residency requirements set out in Section 39(3) of the Family Law Act 1975.
+The federal court will only grant a divorce if one spouse fulfils the residency requirements set out in section 39(3) of the Act.
 There are several ways that an individual can satisfy the residency requirement, including if one spouse is an Australian citizen, has lived their whole life in Australia, or has lived in Australia for at least a year and intends to remain in this country indefinitely.

 Another requirement for gaining a divorce is that the marriage itself is legally recognised in Australia.
 When the marriage occurred in a country other than Australia, the applicant must supply a copy of the marriage certificate (with translation if necessary) with the divorce application.
 If a certificate cannot be provided – for instance, if it has been lost and cannot be replaced – then the court may accept alternative evidence of the validity of the marriage.
 Where a marriage is informal or otherwise is not recognised in Australia, an Australian court cannot grant the dissolution of the union.